basisproject/paper/regional-socialism.md

+---
-# A new economic model: Regional Socialism
+title: Regional Socialism: A new economic model
+subtitle: Or, how to negate the negative effects of profit while still using it as an economic feedback mechanism
+author: Andrew M. Lyon
+...

 In the following, the blueprint for a socialist society will be outlined, in detail, that satisfies the following requirements: